-Talk to your children about coronavirus.
+Talk to your children about COVID-19 (coronavirus).
 But try to limit their exposure to news and social media.
 This is especially important for older children who may be spending more time online.
 It may be causing anxiety.
 If they are online, tell them where they can get accurate and factual information.

 Children with autism and intellectual disabilities

 Use these stories to help children with autism understand COVID-19 - from the autism charity, As I Am.

 Children in care may not be able to see family members as regularly as before.
 They may find this difficult.